 Third party Service Providers / Contractors:

-Suppliers to campus will be issued with special one-day passes to allow access to a limited number of Services parking spaces.
-If no such parking spaces are available, such vehicles will have to use the Pay and Display (tariff must be paid) car parks or park off-campus.
-Contact email@example.com for more information.
+Suppliers to campus may be issued with a service permit to allow access to a limited number of Services parking spaces.
+If no such parking spaces are available, such vehicles will have to use the Pay and Display car parks (tariff must be paid) or park off-campus.
+Contact firstname.lastname@example.org for more information.

 A small number of spaces will be designated for use by businesses based on campus.
 A valid campus parking permit will be required to access these spaces.
 These spaces will be separate from the designated Staff and Student parking spaces.